AntigmaLabs/nanochat-rs/README.md

 one is provided in the repo).

 ## High level roadmap
-- A webserver to match original python reference
 - SFT and RL(requires backward pass)
 - (maybe) bring back the embedded python interpreter (or other context free language like Lua)
 - Additional tensor backend other than Candle, encountered many candle kernel issues while building this.